 Event Requirement Emergency Services Emergency Services must be provided upon Member presentation at the service delivery site, including at non- network and out-of-area facilities.
 Urgent Care, including Urgent Specialty Care and Behavioral Health Services Urgent care, including urgent specialty care and behavioral health services must be provided within 24 hours.
 Treatment for behavioral health services may be provided by a licensed behavioral health clinician.
 Routine Primary Care Routine primary care must be provided within 14 days.
 Routine Specialty Care Routine specialty care must be provided within 21 days.
-Specialty Therapy Evaluations Specialty Therapy evaluations must be provided within 21 days for submission of a signed referral.
+Specialty Therapy Evaluations Specialty Therapy evaluations must be provided within 21 days of submission of a signed referral.
 If additional evaluation or assessment is required (e.g. audiology testing) as a condition for authorization of therapy evaluation, the additional required evaluation or assessment should be scheduled to allow the Specialty Therapy evaluation to occur within 21 days from date of submission of a signed referral.
 Initial Outpatient Behavioral Health Visits Initial outpatient behavioral health visits must be provided within 14 days.
-(This requirement does not apply to CHIP Perinate) Prenatal Care Prenatal care must be provided within 14 days for initial appointments except for high-risk pregnancies or new Members in the third trimester, for whom an initial appointment must be offered within five (5) days, or immediately if an emergency exists.
+(This requirement does not apply to CHIP Perinate) Community Long-Term Services and Supports Community Long-Term Services and Supports for Members must be initiated within seven Days from the start date on the Individual Service Plan as outlined in Section 8.3.4.1 or the eligibility effective date for non-waiver LTSS unless the referring provider, Member, or STAR+PLUS Handbook states otherwise; Prenatal Care Prenatal care must be provided within 14 days for initial appointments except for high-risk pregnancies or new Members in the third trimester, for whom an initial appointment must be offered within five (5) days, or immediately if an emergency exists.
 Appointments for ongoing care must be available in accordance to the treatment plan as developed by the provider.
 Preventive Health Services for Adults Preventive health services including annual adult well checks for Members 21 years of age or older must be offered within ninety (90) days.
 Preventive Health Services for Children, including Well-Child Checkups Preventive health services for Members less than 6 months must be provided within 14 days.
 Preventive health services for Members 6 months through age 20 must be provided within 60 Days.
 CHIP Members should receive preventative care in accordance with the American Academy of Pediatrics (AAP) periodicity schedule.
 Medicaid Members should receive preventive care in accordance with the Texas Health Steps periodicity schedule.
 New Members twenty (20) years of age or younger are encouraged to receive a Texas Health Steps checkups within 90 Days of enrollment.
+For purposes of this requirement, the term "New Member" is defined in Chapter 12 of the UMCM; and Case Management for Children and Pregnant Women services Case Management for Children and Pregnant Women services must be provided to Medicaid Members within 14 Days.